ImExiled/Radiant-Theme-Manager/README.md

 Also, if you'd like your theme added to my built-in list, submit a pull request on `themes.json`

 That should be it.
 Themes are written in CSS.
 Obviously.

+Edit: Theme saving is now relatively complete.
+Themes can be loaded and saved on the fly using json files.
+Individual component saving soon(TM)